GeertvanGeest/cluster-docs/docs/checklists/checklist_courses_cluster.md

 4. Email address
 5. PI (username or email address)

-- who are the students ?
+- if students needs an account with their real name, who are the students ?
 Provide an excel or tabulation-separated list with :

 1. IBU username if existing
 2. First Name